 This is a cinema of pure contemplation, as well as a reminder of what Noël Coward called the “potency” of cheap music and a visual respite from endless explication—subtitles would be superfluous and there are none for DAYS.

-See links below for cinemas.
+See link below for streaming details.

-Written and directed by Tsai Ming-Liang.
+Directed by Tsai Ming-Liang.

 9036 Wilshire Boulevard, Beverly Hills.